IBM-EPBL/IBM-Project-18212-1659681205/README.md

 # IBM-Project-18229-1659681520

-# Early Detection of Chronic Kidney Disease using Machine Learning

-Chronic Kidney Disease (CKD) is a major medical problem and can be cured if treated in the early stages.
-Usually, people are not aware that medical tests we take for different purposes could contain valuable information concerning kidney diseases.
-Consequently, attributes of various medical tests are investigated to distinguish which attributes may contain helpful information about the disease.
-The information says that it helps us to measure the severity of the problem and we make use of such information to build a machine learning model that predicts Chronic Kidney Disease
+# Real-Time River Water Quality Monitoring And Control System

+# PROJECT FLOW
+Sending random pH values and turbidity values will be sent to the IBM IoT platform

+Sensors values can be viewed in the Web Application

+Notifies the admin the random values cross the threshold value

+To accomplish this, we have to complete all the activities and tasks listed below:

+Create and configure IBM Cloud Services

+Create IBM Watson IoT Platform

+Create a device & configure the IBM IoT Platform

+Create Node-RED service

+Create a database in Cloudant DB to store location data

+Develop a web Application using Node-RED Service.

+Develop the web application using Node-RED

+Develop a python script to publish the location details to the IBM IoT platform

-# *Team ID : PNT2022TMID22079*
+# *Team ID : PNT2022TMID22083

 Training Branch : B4-4M6E

 Team Size : 4

-Team Leader : Yuwaraj T K
+Team Leader : NAVEEN ANAND.S

-Team member : Shiek Asif Ahmed
+Team member : JASHWANTH.B

-Team member : Manikandan A
+Team member : NAGARAJ.R

-Team member : Pranish .S
+Team member : SENNAPPAN.S